Report a Safety Concern

 Infectious Waste Management

-Please consult the Hazardous Waste Disposal page for specific information of the treatment, handling and disposal of biological materials.
+Please consult the Hazardous Waste Disposal page for specific information on the treatment, handling, and disposal of biological materials.

 Infectious Waste Management Information: